FilippoGurioli/super-chasm-hunter-pm/docs/appendices/planning/WBS.md

 A71 --> A71.1[logica risoluzione effetto speciale, 1 gg]
 A71.1 --> A71.2[test risoluzione effetto speciale, 1 gg]
+A71.2 --> A71.3[logica visualizzazione risoluzione effetto speciale, 1 gg]

 0 --> 8
 8 --> 8.1